FlorentCLMichel/quetta/README.md

 I (the original author) is definitely not en expert in either Typst nor Tengwar.
 I could thus use some help in every area.
 I would especially welcome contributions or suggestions on the following:

 * Identify and resolve inefficiencies in the Typst code.
-* Cases where the result differs from the expected one.
+* Identify cases where the result differs from the expected one.
 (In particular, there are probably rules for writing in Tengwar that I either am not aware of or have not properly understood.
 Any advice on that is warmly welcome!)
+* References on Tengar, Quenya, and Sidarin.
 * Support for other Tengwar fonts.